kwaldenphd/matplotlib-intro/README.md

 ### `.plt.scatter()`

-139. We can create more highly customized scatter plots using `plt.scatter()`.
+We can create more highly customized scatter plots using `plt.scatter()`, which allows us to customize each individual point in the scatter plot, through individual customization or mapping to data.

 ```Python
 # set x values